Continuous Combinatorics of Abelian Group Actions: Hyper-aperiodic elements

-The significance of this notion is that it provides an invariant compact subset of $F(2^\G)$ which allows us to use topological arguments more fully when analyzing continuous marker structures on $F(2^\G)$. hyper-aperiodicity can be tested via the following combinatorial characterization (see \cite{GJS_coloring_2016}).
+The significance of this notion is that the closure of the orbit of a hyper-aperiodic element provides an invariant compact subset of $F(2^\G)$ which allows us to use topological arguments more fully when analyzing continuous marker structures on $F(2^\G)$.
+Hyper-aperiodicity can be tested via the following combinatorial characterization (see \cite{GJS_coloring_2016}).